MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_hideshowplaylists.md

 author: pkrebs
 ms.author: pkrebs
-title:  Hide and show playlists ms.date: 02/15/2019
+title:  Hide and show playlists ms.date: 10/27/2019
 description: Hide and show playlists
 ---

 # Hide and show Playlists

-To tailor learning pathways for your environment, you may need to hide playlists provided by Microsoft and replace them with playlists that you create for your organization.
-For example, a common customer use case is to hide the Six Simple Steps playlist from Microsoft and replace it with a playlist that you create for your organization or user group.
+To tailor learning pathways for your environment, you can hide playlists provided by Microsoft.

+- You can hide a playlist like Start with Six Simple Steps and replace it with a custom playlist that your create for your organization.
+- You can hide a playlist for a product if the playlist covers functionality not supported in your organization.
+For example, if Microsoft Teams is not configured for calls or meetings, you can hide the **Start chats, calls, and meetings** playlist.

 ## Hide a playlist

 1. From the learning pathways **Home** page, click the **Office 365 training** tile.
-2. From the learning pathways web part, select the **System** menu, then select **Administer Playlist**.
-You should now have two tabs open: One with the **learning pathways Administration** page; and one with the **Office 365 training** page.
+2. From the learning pathways web part, select the **Administer** icon.
-3. From the **Custom Learning Administration** page, under **Category**, select a subcategory, and then select the eyeball for a playlist to hide it.
-For this example, click the **First Days** subcategory, and then hide the **Six Simple Steps** playlist.
+3. From left pane in the **Administration** page, select a subcategory, and then select the eyeball for a playlist to hide it.
+For this example, click the **Microsoft Teams** subcategory, and then hide the ****Start chats, calls, and meetings** playlist.

 ![cg-hideplaylist.png](media/cg-hideplaylist.png)

 ### Verify the playlist is hidden
 - To verify the playlist is hidden, select the browser tab with the **Get Started with Office 365** page loaded, and then refresh the page.
-You should now see the **First Days** subcategory and **Six Simple Steps** is hidden.
-In this case, there is only one playlist in the subcategory and it's hidden, so learning pathways also hides the subcategory rather than display an empty subcategory.
+Select Microsoft Teams.
+You should now see the **Start chats, calls, and meetings** subcategory is hidden.

 ![cg-hideplaylistrefresh.png](media/cg-hideplaylistrefresh.png)

 ## Unhide a playlist

-- From the **Custom Learning Administration** page, under **Category**, select a subcategory, select a playlist, and then select the eyeball for the hidden playlist to unhide it.
-For this example, unhide the **Six Simple Steps** playlist under the **First Days** subcategory.
+- From the **CAdministration** page, select a subcategory, select a playlist, and then select the eyeball for the hidden playlist to unhide it.
+For this example, unhide the Microsoft Teams ***Start chats, calls, and meetings** playlist.